OpenClassrooms

-Students can choose to follow online courses in subjects ranging from Javascript to Product Management, or pursue internationally recognized degree programs.
+Students can choose to follow online courses in subjects ranging from JavaScript to Product Management, or pursue internationally recognized degree programs.

 Courses and learning paths

 OpenClassrooms offers 1000+ courses focusing on in-demand skills and ranging from entrepreneurship, digital marketing to web development.

 Since 2015, OpenClassrooms also offers what it calls learning paths.
 A learning path relies on real-life projects and mentorship.
-Additionally, students have access to courses within modules in order to get all the resources that they need.
+Additionally, students have access to courses within modules in order to get resources.

 At the end of each module, the student is asked to complete a project that is then assessed by a mentor.

 When the student has completed all their projects, their work is assessed by a jury.
 If the session is successful, the student is then awarded an internationally recognized diploma.

 OpenClassrooms currently has 12 available degree programs in French and 7 in English (Front-end web development, Ruby development, Android development, iOS development, full-stack web development, UX design, product management).
-Program take from 6 to 12 months to complete and the level of the program ranges from bachelor's-level to master's-level.
+Programs take from 6 to 12 months to complete and the level of the program ranges from bachelor's-level to master's-level.